 The Judging Criteria: Field of Operation & TAM

-Let’s imagine that 100+ startups applied to a startup competition.
+Let’s take for example a startup competition with over 100 contestants.
 Which startups would make it to the finals?

 Naturally only appealing decks would take your startup through the 1st screening process.
 Such decks would not only look good.
 They would also deliver the company’s value proposition in an appealing manner.